By · Co-Founder · 17 min read · Updated

 Why Small Hospitals End Up on UKG in the First Place?

 In both cases, the mismatch becomes apparent in the first six months.
 UKG’s implementation process assumes a dedicated IT coordinator, an HR team that can configure and maintain the system, and staff comfortable with a training curriculum measured in hours.
 A 25-bed CAH with a nurse manager who handles scheduling alongside patient care, no internal IT department, and a part-time HR generalist does not match that profile.
 For a full overview of nurse scheduling software options suited to critical access hospital scheduling, see our dedicated guides.
+For the broader treatment of how AI-built nurse schedules work, see AI nurse scheduling.

 The system continues working in the sense that schedules still get built, but it works through brute-force manual effort rather than through the automation it was designed to provide.
 The nurse manager learns to work around the features they cannot configure, which defeats the purpose of having an enterprise platform at all.